jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Player Gods Reach for the Tools and Don't Chase Phantoms

-If you still think the rules, regulations, and laws of society control our destiny.
+The difference between revolution and Techvolution is this.
+Revolution is about changing the government rulemakers, Techvolution about distributing new levers of power.
+Techvolution is better.
+Because if you still think the rules, regulations, and laws of society control our destiny.
 They don't.
 I'll show you why.

 Talk to any political junkie, no matter when, and they'll say there's a big election coming up.
 They'll say something like, "if the red team wins this one, then education, healthcare, infrastructure, and everything else will go to shit."
 What he means is elections decide the rule-makers, and that blue rules make a good society while red rules make a bad one.